madetech/learn/core-skills/web-application-development-with-react/README.md

   - Candidate should walk assessor through tests which give maintainers confidence that the component displays data from an API.
-  - Testing this component should include unit tests that demonstrate up to the boundary between the view logic and domain logic, and acceptance (end to end) testing that demonstrates data retrieved is shown in the UI.
+  - Testing this component should include unit tests that demonstrate up to the boundary between the view logic and domain logic, and acceptance (end to end) testing that demonstrates that all components (which are unit tested independently) interact with each other correctly.
 - Has a form component which takes information from the user and submits said information to an API.
   - Candidate should showcase their form to assessor.